Hugh Linn of Ulster, Ireland

 88-mile distance to Londonderry - a good question indeed.

-In any case, living in or about Newry at the time the family left Ireland
+In any case, living in or near Newry at the time the family left Ireland

 is not evidence that Hugh Linn was born in